-Craven Farm that sparked area’s pumpkin tourism
+Craven Farm sparked area’s pumpkin tourism

 Mark and Judy Craven stand next to a variety of pumpkins big and small at their farm off of Short School Road in the Snohomish River Valley.
 A teacher’s request 35 years ago led to the first season of pumpkin picking, which now has grown into a wide array of farm fun.
 Numerous other farms in the Snohomish River Valley today capitalize on the fall season with Snohomish’s Festival of Pumpkins.

 SNOHOMISH — Over 35 seasons, Craven Farm has perfected a recipe for agritourism success: Combine 40 acres of pumpkins and gourds, plentiful attractions and a firm notion of what family oriented entertainment should look like and the public will — and does — come from all corners.

 Back when the word agritourism was in its infancy, owner Mark Craven remembers a little bug being put in his ear.

 Local Lutheran preschool teacher Sue Baxter was hunting for a safe, easy access spot for her pupils to pick pumpkins.

 “You know, can’t Mark plant some pumpkins,” she remembered telling Judy Craven in the early 1980s.

 “Craven’s really was the first.”
 I enjoy all the farms, Baxter said, though “Craven’s is still my favorite.”